-Traffic metering lets you monitor the volume of Internet traffic passing through your router's Internet port.
-You can set limits for traffic volume, set a monthly limit, and view traffic usage.
+Traffic metering allows you to monitor the volume of Internet traffic passing through your router's Internet port.
+With the traffic meter utility, you can set limits for traffic volume, set a monthly limit, and get a live update of traffic usage.